Torkham border crossing: History

 The location has been used throughout history by Afghan and Turkic caravans, including marching armies of powerful empires.
 Most of these were on their way to Northern India, passing through Peshawar and then Lahore.
 Some of the well known regional historical figures who are believed to have passed through Torkham are Chandragupta Maurya, Hsüan-tsang, Jayapala, Al-Biruni, Ibn Battuta, Babur, Humayun, Nader Shah, Ahmad Shah Durrani, Zaman Shah Durrani, Dost Mohammad Khan, and Akbar Khan.

 Over much of the last century, there have been proposals to extend the (defunct) Khyber rail service to Afghanistan and possibly beyond, passing through Jalalabad.
 In 2010, Pakistan and Afghanistan signed a Memorandum of understanding (MoU) for going ahead with the laying of rail tracks between the two countries.
 Work on the proposed project was supposed to start in 2010.

-In November 2001 the New York Times reported that Torkham is Hajji Ali's hometown.
+In November 2001 The New York Times reported that Torkham is Hajji Ali's hometown.
 Ali was an anti-Taliban militia leader who seized power after the Taliban retreated.
 It was reported that Hajji Ali had joined forces with two other militia leaders, Mawlawi Yunis Khalis, and Ezatullah, to set up a regional provisional government.

 On the Pakistani side, Torkham lies at the end of the N-5 National Highway.
 It is connected to city of Peshawar in the east.
 Transported goods arrive to Torkham from the port city of Karachi in Sindh province.
 Torkham is 5 km west of the summit of the Khyber Pass.
 It lies on the most important supply route for US-led NATO forces in Afghanistan.
 Pakistan's government sometimes block supplies due to the American use of drone strikes in Pakistan.

 In April 2006 the Afghan Border Police began requiring travelers crossing the border at Torkham to possess valid travel documents.

 Pakistan had completed the construction of a border gate, crossing terminal and other associated infrastructure on its side of Torkham border by July 2016.
 Border gate has been named as Bab-i-Pakistan and the crossing terminal has been named "Shaheed Major Ali Jawad Changezi terminal" after the officer lost his life in skirmishes with the Afghan security forces at the same border and in the clashes that resulted from the construction of this very gate.
 The flag hosting ceremony has also started just like the one at Wagah border crossing with India.
 Now no one will be allowed to cross border without proper documentations to check the infiltration of terrorists from Afghanistan into Pakistan.
 Work on the construction of the gate and associated facilities began in 2014 but kept getting delayed because of Afghan reservations and abrupt clashes.
 Pakistan plans to have similar border control measures at all six major crossing points between the two countries on the 2,600 km-long porous border.

+The border has seen repeated closures in the Afghan-Pakistan standoffs.